 You’re cheering her on during tummy time, camera in hand, waiting for her to complete that first roll.
 But what happens next?
 Is it safe for your baby to be flipping in her sleep like a little acrobat?
-Be prepared with everything you need to know about side and stomach sleeping.
+Be prepared with everything you need to know about when your baby wants to sleep on their side.

-At 4 to 6 months old, your baby will hit an exciting new milestone: that first roll.
+At 4 to 6 months old, putting your baby to sleep will hit an exciting new milestone: that first roll.
 Chances are, she’ll want to practice her new skills at bedtime and naptime, which can make settling more difficult, which can impact your baby’s sleep routine.
-And once your baby does nod off, you may find her sleeping on her tummy.
+And once they do nod off, you may find baby stomach sleeping .

 What to expect—and how to be ready

 Babies can show signs of rolling over as early as 3 months old or as late as 7 months old.
-Once your little one begins this new trick, she’ll want to try it all the time.
+Once your little one begins this new trick, she’ll want to try it all the time and it can lead to increases the risks.

 How to be ready: Brush up on the ABC’s of safe sleep: